Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 Best TimeAll Season

 The road climbs out of Kathmandu through terraced hills and thins to a track.
-The noise drops away — first the horns, then the engines, then the voices — until the only sounds are birdsong and wind through sal trees.
-The ashram sits on a ridge about fifteen kilometres from the airport but a world apart from it.
-Inside, the rooms are simple: a bed, a window, clean walls.
+The noise drops away—first the horns, then the engines, then the voices—until the only sounds are birdsong and wind through sal trees.
+The ashram sits on a ridge about fifteen kilometers from the airport, but it feels completely separate from the airport.
+Inside, the rooms are simple: a bed, a window, and clean walls.
 The yoga hall faces the valley.
-When you sit cross-legged on the mat and close your eyes, the stillness isn't something you have to work for.
+When you sit cross-legged on the mat and close your eyes, stillness comes naturally.
 It's already there, waiting.

 This two-day retreat strips everything back to what matters: your body, your breath, and the quiet space between them.
-Led by a certified instructor trained in classical Ashtanga yoga, the programme covers Asana (postures), Pranayama (breathing techniques), Dhyana (meditation), and the foundations of Patanjali's Eightfold Path.
+Led by a certified instructor trained in classical Ashtanga yoga, the program covers Asana (postures), Pranayama (breathing techniques), Dhyana (meditation), and the foundations of Patanjali's Eightfold Path.
 It's not a fitness class dressed up as spirituality.
-It's an honest introduction to yoga as a way of living — taught in a setting where the culture of Nepal and the stillness of the hills do half the teaching for you.
-Whether you're adding this to the start of a longer trip or carving out a weekend for yourself, you'll leave with tools that work long after you've returned home.
+It's an honest introduction to yoga as a way of living—taught in a setting where the culture of Nepal and the stillness of the hills do half the teaching for you.
+Whether you're adding the experience to the start of a longer trip or carving out a weekend for yourself, you'll leave with tools that work long after you've returned home.

-• Ashram-style simplicity — live as they do at traditional Nepali ashrams, in a serene retreat centre set in the hills roughly 15 km from Kathmandu, where the noise and pace of the city can't reach you.
+• Ashram-style simplicity—live as they do at traditional Nepali ashrams in a quiet retreat center set in the hills roughly 15 km from Kathmandu, where the noise and pace of the city can't reach you.

-• Classical Ashtanga yoga taught properly — not just poses, but the full Eightfold Path including ethical foundations (Yama/Niyama), breathwork (Pranayama), meditation (Dhyana), and the path towards self-awareness (Samadhi).
+• Classical Ashtanga yoga taught properly—not just poses, but the full Eightfold Path, including ethical foundations (Yama/Niyama), breathwork (Pranayama), meditation (Dhyana), and the path to self-awareness (Samadhi).

 • Morning Hatha or Ashtanga-based asana sessions to wake the body, followed by afternoon philosophy discussions and guided meditation rooted in both yogic and Buddhist mindfulness traditions.